 Visitor attractions abound in downtown Greenville, from a vibrant restaurant scene and nightlife to shopping, history and sports attractions.
 But just when you think you've seen it all, the city and surrounding areas offer yet more surprises for those willing to look for them.
 It might be hard to leave downtown Greenville with its many offerings, but venture outside the city to find even more attractions off the beaten path.

 Another piece of local history is in nearby Landrum, where Campbell's Covered Bridge, built in 1909, is the only remaining covered bridge in South Carolina.
 At 38 feet long and 12 feet wide, the pine structure spans Beaverdam Creek and was built by Charles Irwin Willis.
-Now owned by Greenville Country, legend says the bridge was named for Lafayette Campbell who at the time owned 194 acres in the area.
+Now owned by Greenville County, legend says the bridge was named for Lafayette Campbell who at the time owned 194 acres in the area.
 It's now a spot for picnics, wading in the creek and hiking.
 Find it at 171 Campbell's Covered Bridge Road in Landrum.

 Another viewing spot is Fred W. Symmes Chapel, part of YMCA Camp Greenville and known as "Pretty Place" for its scenic vistas.
 While the camp dates to 1912, the chapel was built in 1941 and donated by Symmes for the enjoyment of young campers, male and female.
 The chapel is open to the public on a limited basis; click here for the viewing schedule.